-The Feed Mill supports the work of researchers in the Department of Animal Sciences; the Department of Food, Agricultural and Biological Engineering; the Food Animal Health Research Program; as well as the Ohio State ATI.
-It produces over 200 different rations; both general herd rations and experimental diets for the livestock and poultry operations on the Wooster and Columbus campuses and at three outlying agricultural research stations throughout the state.
-Feed Mill staff assist CFAES faculty, staff, and students with developing feed ration formulas and procuring feed ingredients not normally stocked in the Feed Mill inventory.
-They also assist animal facility managers with feed handling problems.
+The facility supports the work of researchers in The Ohio State University College of Food, Agricultural, and Environmental Sciences' (CFAES) Department of Animal Sciences; the Department of Food, Agricultural and Biological Engineering; the Food Animal Health Research Program; and others.
+It produces both general herd rations and experimental diets for the livestock and poultry operations on the Wooster and Columbus campuses and at three outlying agricultural research stations throughout the state.

 Receiving